List of The Dumping Ground characters: Denise Jackson

 With Kingsley's trial coming up, Denise doesn't want Jody to testify, but after dreaming about being in Alice's Adventures in Wonderland, Jody decides to testify against Kingsley, angering Denise.
 Denise ended up running away, scared of how Kingsley would react to her other children betraying Kingsley.

 In Series 3, Denise doesn't appear but is mentioned on numerous occasions.
-In "Coming Round" when May-Li's grandmother PoPo came to visit, Jody bonded with her a lot, and confided in her about her family past.
-And that she was sad that her mother was ignoring her after she testified against Kingsley in court, and expressed how she felt about her mum and the way she treated Jody.
-PoPo suggested for Jody to write a letter to her mum, explaining her how she feels about her mum and what she would really want to say to her, and for when she'd finished writing the letter to fold it up and put in a draw or box somewhere and forget about it.
+In "Coming Round" when May-Li's grandmother PoPo came to visit, Jody bonded with her and confided in her about her family past.
+And that she was sad that her mother was ignoring her after she testified against Kingsley in court, and expressed how she felt about her mother and the way she treated Jody.
+PoPo suggested for Jody to write a letter to her mother, explaining her how she feels about her mother and what she would really want to say to her, and for when she had finished writing the letter to fold it up and put in a draw or box somewhere and forget about it.
 So she would've gotten her feelings out without actually saying them to her.
-But at the time, Jody and Ryan Reeves were having a rivalry and as Ryan overheard one of Jody and PoPo's conversations, went into Jody's room to find the letter she wrote to her mum to get her feelings out.
+But at the time, Jody and Ryan Reeves were having a rivalry and as Ryan overheard one of Jody and PoPo's conversations, went into Jody's room to find the letter she wrote to her mother to express her feelings.
 Ryan ended up posting the letter through a letter box round the corner, but luckily Jody asked her older brother Luke to not let her mum see the letter.

 Denise Jackson is set to appear in the opener episode of Series 6 of The Dumping Ground, called "Jody on Ropes".